Justymaker/Justymaker/README.md

 - 👋 Hi, I’m @Justymaker
 - 👀 I’m interested in software,cyber c
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning cyber C.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on software
-- 📫 How to reach me ...
+- 📫 How to reach me Justymaker@gmail.com

 <!---
 Justymaker/Justymaker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.